hyperandroid/Untangle/readme.md

             console.log(content);
             return 1
         },
-        function fn3( err, abcd ) {                     // abcd has value 1.
-            console.log("Err has value: "+err);
+        function fn3( err, abcd ) {                     // abcd has not value 1 and err has an Error object console.log("Err has value: "+err);
             console.log("sequencer seq3");
             return "All set";                           // if no return value, the future will get undefined }
     ],
     0,
-    false ).                                        // will not halt on error. waitForValueSet( function(future) {
+    false ).                                            // WILL NOT HALT ON ERROR waitForValueSet( function(future) {
         console.log("Future2 set value: "+future.getValue());
     });

     // in this case, fn3 will receive an Error object as err parameter.
 ```

+### submitChained

 ### submit